 Lift Plan-Information and/or instruction used in support of a load handling activity.
+Uncontrolled Copy if Printed or Downloaded

 Lift-To hoist, lower and horizontally move a suspended load.

 Load Handling Equipment (LHE)-Equipment used to move a load.